tars-node/rpc/README.md

 - The TARS packet protocol is a communication protocol encapsulated using the Tars encoding protocol for RequestPacket (request structure) and ResponsePacket (result structure).
 The structure contains important information such as the request sequence number, protocol type, and binary data after RPC parameter serialization.

-For the encoding and decoding rules of the Tars encoding protocol and the writing method of Tars files, please refer to [@ tars / steamdocument] (https://github.com/tars-node/stream/blob/master/README.md).
+For the encoding and decoding rules of the Tars encoding protocol and the writing method of Tars files, please refer to [@tar/steam document](https://github.com/tars-node/stream/blob/master/README.md).

-When using, you can define the communication description file according to your needs, and then use the [tars2node] (https://github.com/tars-node/tars2node) tool to convert the required code files.
+When using, you can define the communication description file according to your needs, and then use the [tars2node](https://github.com/tars-node/tars2node) tool to convert the required code files.
 For specific instructions, please refer to the `tars2node` documentation .

 ## Example